Redshift Security: Access and Data Flows Explained

 Add or remove roles with cli:

-Add or remove roles with AWS console:
+Add or remove roles with the AWS console:

 Under the “Properties” tab, on the “Cluster permissions” section, click on “Manage IAM roles”

-Data sharing with Redshift clusters
+Data Sharing with Redshift Clusters

-With the Redshift datashares feature it is possible to share data across Redshift clusters in the same account or in different accounts.
+With the Redshift datashares feature it’s possible to share data across Redshift clusters in the same account or in different accounts.
 The feature gives instant access to data without the need to copy or move it.
+It's important to make sure that the cluster shares only data that is intended to be shared.

-It is possible to share data on schema db level, schema level or table level.
+It’s possible to share data on schema db level, schema level or table level.

 To show Redshift data shares from cli: